noblehusein/ItsChewsdayInnit/README.md

 ## Testing Your Code

-To add new test cases to your Python package:
+To add new test cases to the Python package:

 1. **Create Test Files**:
    Add new test files in the existing test directory with names starting with `test_`.